siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/multiThreading/threadPriority/ThreadPriority.md

 * Thread.yield() → tells the scheduler:
   - “I am willing to give up my current CPU time slice.”
-* The thread goes back to RUNNABLE state, allowing equal/higher priority threads a chance.
+* The thread goes back to RUNNABLE abstractState, allowing equal/higher priority threads a chance.
 * Not guaranteed that it will immediately switch.

 ```java